 The Pandemic Trust Fund would insulate and protect pandemic preparation from the political process and budgetary discretion and degradation.

 The US Postal Savings System and the Collapse of Building and Loan Associations during the Great Depression

 In this working paper, authors explore how competition from the US Postal Savings System affected private financial institutions.

 This edited volume builds on Nobel laureate Elinor Ostrom’s research with six chapters by renowned environmental scholars.

-In this paper, researchers examine if these partnerships between federal officials and local law enforcement are increasing public safety by reducing crime.
+In this paper, researchers examine if 287(g) programs, partnerships between federal officials and local law enforcement, are reducing crime.